 My tour destinations outside Greater Tokyo area include Niigata-city, Nagaoka -city, Itoigawa-city, Sado island, Nagano city, Snow Resorts in Niigata and Nagano mountain areas, Yamagata city, Tsuruoka city, Sakata city, Kanazawa city, Oono city, Echizen city, Tsuruga city, Fukui city, Gokayama and Shirakawago which are World Heritage sites famous for Gassho-zukuri and Kyoto/Nara.

 Roud trip train ticket costs around 8,000 yen per person from Shinjuku.
-Even though we can walk, if we use bus between Nikko railway station and the Shrine, additional 500 yen per person.
+Even though we can walk, if we use bus between Nikko railway station and the Shrine, additional 500 yen per person, and taxi around 1300 yen per ride.

 Nikko is 634 meters above sea level and temperature is cooler than in Tokyo.